RaphaelBrugier/RaphaelBrugier/content/blog/2016-12-03-git-email-check-hook.md

 # Result
-Test the hook in a new repository:
+Test the hook is working in a new repository:

 ~~~bash
 $ mkdir -p ~/devs/ippon/testhook/